daniil/new-developers-advice/README.md

   - Don't even ask about jobs or if they are hiring, show interest in what they or their company do, what advice they have for looking for jobs or what they look for when they are hiring.
   - As a nice side effect, connecting with people can always lead to them thinking of you when their company is hiring.

+- Additional to obvious job platforms like LinkedIn (which might, at times, have 100+ applicants for one role), consider looking for VC firms websites and look at their own job boards for earlier stage startups.

 - [Glassdoor Community](https://www.glassdoor.com/Community/index.htm) can be a great way to get some insights on the industry, as well as ask for specific help with resume / job search / etc.

 - For your resume and LinkedIn, where possible, [include action verbs and quantify your responsibilities](https://drexel.edu/scdc/professional-pointers/application-materials/resumes/experience-description/).